jiniep/instacart-python/README.md

 ![Instacart logo](https://github.com/jiniep/instacart-python/blob/62c64b8e4678a55317aac61839f460926822b740/01%20Project%20Managenent/instacart_logo.png)

 # Instacart Grocery Basket Data Analysis - Python

+This project analyzes Instacart Grocery Basket datasets using Python to answer key questions posed by stakeholders.
+This project was part of the Career Foundary Online Data Analyst Course.

+Disclaimer: All datasets and reports do not represent any company, institution and country.
+It is mock dataset to demonstrate Pythin skills.

 ## Objectivies